GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/gravityInducedStressInitialization/Example.rst

-As shown above, in the ``CellElementRegion`` section, ``rock`` is designated as the solid material in the computational domain and ``water`` is the fluid.
+As shown above, in the ``CellElementRegion`` section, ``rock`` is the solid material in the computational domain and ``water`` is the fluid material.
 Here, Porous Elastic Isotropic model ``PorousElasticIsotropic`` is used to simulate the elastic behavior of ``rock``.
-As for the solid material parameters, ``defaultDensity``, ``defaultPoissonRatio``, ``defaultYoungModulus``, ``grainBulkModulus``, ``defaultReferencePorosity``, and ``permeabilityComponents`` denote the rock's density, poisson ratio, young modulus, grain bulk modulus, porosity, and permeability components respectively.
-In additon, the fluid's (``water``) property of density, viscosity, compressibility and viscosibility are specified with ``defaultDensity``, ``defaultViscosity``, ``compressibility``, and ``viscosibility``.
+As for the solid material parameters, ``defaultDensity``, ``defaultPoissonRatio``, ``defaultYoungModulus``, ``grainBulkModulus``, ``defaultReferencePorosity``, and ``permeabilityComponents`` denote the rock density, Poisson ratio, Young modulus, grain bulk modulus, porosity, and permeability components respectively.
+In additon, the fluid property (``water``) of density, viscosity, compressibility and viscosibility are specified with ``defaultDensity``, ``defaultViscosity``, ``compressibility``, and ``viscosibility``.
 All properties are specified in the International System of Units.

 ------------------------------
-Stress Initialization function
+Stress Initialization Function
 ------------------------------

-In the ``Tasks`` section, ``SinglePhasePoromechanicsInitialization`` tasks is defined to initialize the model by calling the poro mechanics solver ``poroSolve``.
+In the ``Tasks`` section, ``SinglePhasePoromechanicsInitialization`` tasks are defined to initialize the model by calling the poro-mechanics solver ``poroSolve``.

 .. literalinclude:: ../../../../../inputFiles/initialization/gravityInducedStress_initialization_base.xml
     :language: xml
     :start-after: <!-- SPHINX_TASKS -->
     :end-before: <!-- SPHINX_TASKS_END -->

-The initialization is triggered into action using the ``Event`` management section whereby the ``soloEvent`` function calls the task at the target time (in this case -1e10s).
+The initialization is triggered into action using the ``Event`` management section, where the ``soloEvent`` function calls the task at the target time (in this case -1e10s).

 .. literalinclude:: ../../../../../inputFiles/initialization/gravityInducedStress_initialization_benchmark.xml
     :language: xml
     :start-after: <!-- SPHINX_EVENTS -->
     :end-before: <!-- SPHINX_EVENTS_END -->

 The ``PeriodicEvent`` function is used here to define recurring tasks that progress for a stipulated time during the simuation.
-We also use it in this example to save the vtkOuput results for analysis purposes.
+We also use it in this example to save the vtkOuput results.

 .. literalinclude:: ../../../../../inputFiles/initialization/gravityInducedStress_initialization_base.xml
     :language: xml
     :start-after: <!-- SPHINX_OUTPUT -->
     :end-before: <!-- SPHINX_OUTPUT_END -->

 We use Paraview to extract the data from the vtkOutput files at the initialization time, and then use a Python script to read and plot the stress and pressure gradients for verification and visualization.

 -----------------------------------
-Initial and boundary conditions
+Initial and Boundary Conditions
 -----------------------------------

 The next step is to specify fields, including: